Does the Moon Rise in the East

 The Moon illusion — a visual cortex miscalculation

-With buildings or trees as reference objects, the visual cortex perceives the Moon as up to 3 times larger than when it sits in empty sky overhead.
+With buildings or trees as reference objects, many observers perceive the Moon as substantially larger near the horizon than when it is high in an empty sky.
 Angular diameter is identical in both positions: approximately 0.52 degrees.
-The illusion disappears when you eliminate terrestrial reference by viewing through a narrow tube.
+The illusion weakens substantially when you eliminate terrestrial reference, such as by viewing through a narrow tube.

 3